 With this in mind, one viewpoint is to see items made before 1920 as antiques and newer pieces as "collectibles."
 The antique scale continues to slide regarding the actual age of these objects as we move forward through the calendar, however.
 As soon as we ring in 2020, all of these objects will be considered antiques by the U.S. Customs Service.
 This definition is widely followed by those who trade antiques and vintage goods.

 Even the most honest sellers with the best of intentions can make a mistake on occasion in describing their wares as antiques when they're not that old.
 But when sellers use terminology incorrectly, especially when they do it repeatedly, those blunders can very easily undermine their integrity.
 For that reason alone, it's a good idea to try to get the facts straight.

-Identifying an item that is obviously a collectible - something far less than 100 years old - as an antique makes savvy buyers feel like you're just trying to get one over on them.
-It can make you look really ignorant about what you're selling, or even worse, dishonest.
+Identifying an item that is a collectible—something far less than 100 years old—as an antique makes savvy buyers feel like you're just trying to get one over on them.
+It can make you look ignorant about what you're selling, or even worse, dishonest.